-Khanna, Horgan developed a model for robot assisted ex vivo kidney transplantation using porcine kidneys and the dVSS focussing on the skills for venous and arterial anastomoses.
-The model was assessed by a single specialist robotic surgeon and show improvement in time taken after repeated training with the dVSS as well as reduced leak rates and increase in 'surgical finesse'.
+Khanna and Horgan developed a model for robot assisted ex-vivo kidney transplantation using porcine kidneys and the dVSS focusing on the skills for venous and arterial anastomoses.
+The model was assessed by a single specialist robotic surgeon and showed improvement in time taken after repeated training with the dVSS, as well as reduced leak rates and increase in surgical finesse.

-Tiong, Goh, Tan, Chiong, Vathsala used a live porcine model for robot-assisted kidney autotransplantation with a primary outcome of arterial anastomotic time for intermediate transplant surgeons with prior robotic experience, establishing face and content validity.
-In addition, they used intraoperative indocyanine green imaging was used to test perfusion of the graft.
+Tiong et al used a live porcine model for robot-assisted kidney autotransplantation with a primary outcome of arterial anastomotic time for intermediate transplant surgeons with prior robotic experience, establishing face and content validity.
+In addition, they used intraoperative indocyanine green imaging to test perfusion of the graft.